Share this page

 Learn X in Y minutes

-Where X=awk
+Where X=AWK

 AWK is a standard tool on every POSIX-compliant UNIX system.
 It’s like flex/lex, from the command-line, perfect for text-processing tasks and other scripting needs.
 It has a C-like syntax, but without mandatory semicolons (although, you should use them anyway, because they are required when you’re writing one-liners, something AWK excels at), manual memory management, or static typing.
 It excels at text processing.
 You can call to it from a shell script, or you can use it as a stand-alone scripting language.